 The Resurrection Choir

 “Sacred music has an integral role in the funeral rites, since it can console and uplift mourners while, at the same time uniting the assembly in faith and love.
 The practice of developing funeral choirs within parish communities should be encouraged.
 The funeral choir is commonly made up of individuals who tend to be available on weekday mornings and who gather to lend their collective voice in support of the assembly song at the funeral Mass.”
-(Sing To the Lord, Music in Divine Worship) Here at IHM, we welcome those who may be retired, stay at home parents or have a work schedule conducive to being available during funeral times which are usually either at 9am or 11am.
+(Sing To the Lord, Music in Divine Worship) Here at IHM, we welcome those who may be retired, stay at home parents or have a work schedule conducive to being available during funeral times which are usually at the 9am Mass on weekdays.
 The choir rehearses periodically several times during the year and also provides musical support for the annual All Souls Day Mass of Remembrance.

 Yamaha Conservatory Grand Piano